Best Life Insurance Companies

 Mutual insurance companies, which are member-owned, tend to pay out dividends on their permanent life insurance policies if they experience a financially successful year.

-You can take the dividend as a cash payment or reinvest the proceeds back into your life insurance policy, which increases the policy’s cash value even quicker.
+You can take the dividend as a cash payment or reinvest the proceeds into your life insurance policy, increasing the policy's cash value even quicker.

 Insurable interest

-Insurable interest means that you would suffer some detriment or loss if a person dies, becomes incapacitated or disabled.
+Insurable interest means that you would suffer some detriment or loss if a person dies and becomes incapacitated or disabled.

-Without an insurable interest, an insurer will most likely not approve or issue a life insurance policy.
+Without an insurable interest, an insurer will likely not approve or issue a life insurance policy.

 Rider